liviux/Kubernetes-on-Raspberry-Pi-kubeadm-and-GitOps-Guide/README.md

 ### Software Stack & Justification

 #### **A. Orchestration & Deployment**
-*   **Kubernetes (Kubeadm):** The cluster foundation.
+*   **Kubernetes (Kubeadm):** The foundation.
 Installed via Ansible (Phase 1) to ensure a pure upstream experience.
 *   **Helm:** The package manager used by ArgoCD to deploy applications.
 *   **ArgoCD + Image Updater:** The GitOps engine (Phase 4).
 Monitors this repository and automatically syncs changes to the cluster.
-The Image Updater automates container version bumps based on registry tags.
-*   **JenkinsX:** The CI/CD automation platform (Phase 5).
-Orchestrates complex pipelines including linting, building, releasing, and testing suites.
+*   **Argo Workflows & Events:** The CI/CD engine (Phase 7).
+A Kubernetes-native pipeline system that replaces heavyweight tools like Jenkins.
+It handles builds, tests, and event triggers (webhooks).

 #### **B. Network Layer**
 *   **Cilium:** The CNI plugin (Phase 2).
 Replaces `kube-proxy` with eBPF for superior performance.
 Configured with L2 Announcements to turn the Raspberry Pis into a physical Load Balancer.